benjaminbascary/web3-hackaton/README.md

 <!-- ![Semantic description of image](/assets/patagonian.png "Image Title") -->
 # Patagonia's Nft & Web3 Hackaton :rocket:

 Welcome to the “ultilities & general info repository” for Patagonian’s Nft Hackaton.
 Here you can find a basic guide and resources to start with our challenge.
 Keep in mind that you are free to use this resource with freedom and all approaches for finishing/delivering the final product.
-Any architecture, design or technologies set are valid as long as you can keep the following:
+Any architecture, design or technologies set are valid.

+## Overview

+## Requirements

+- Any Javascript based front-end framework (we recommend Nextjs for the easy server/api integration).

+- Ganache client installed locally.

+- Truffle Console installed locally.

+- Web Browser Metamask extension.

+- ethers library installed in project (this is an adapter library used to interact with metamask).

+- @openzeppelin/contracts library installed in project (set of tools used for developing smart contracts).

+- @metamask/providers library also installed in the project.

+- lts node version (ethers library only supports lts).

+- a metadata & image hosting (we recommend "pinata").

+### Optional:

+- ethereum-abi-types-generator library.
+Tool to get types and interfaces of your contract.

 ## Summary ###